-Based on the Air Quality Impact Assessment for the Project (GHDb, 2018), dust and particulate matter were identified as the primary emission to air during the construction phase of the Project, including Stage 2A described in Section 2.2, with PM10 as the primary pollutant of concern.
-The predicted daily and annual maximum PM10 concentration in the ambient air (including background concentration) during the construction phase within the Project footprint would be 360ug/m and 130ug/m respectively, with no expected exceedance of the 24-hour and annual averages criteria of the Approved Methods (NSW EPA, 2016) at sensitive receptors.
+Based on the Air Quality Impact Assessment for the Project (GHDb, 2018), dust and particulate matter were identified as the primary emission to air during the construction phase of the Project, including during the Stage 2A and Stage 2B works described in Section 2.2 through Section 2.7.
+PM10 was identified as the primary pollutant of concern.
+The predicted daily and annual maximum PM10 concentration in the ambient air (including background concentration) during the construction phase within the Project footprint would be 360ug/m3 and 130ug/m3 respectively, with no expected exceedance of the 24-hour and annual averages criteria of the Approved Methods (NSW EPA, 2016) at sensitive receptors.
 This is consistent with the air quality data obtained from surrounding land uses in Port Kembla, which demonstrates results indicative of the heavily industrialised surrounds of the Project.